Dr Michele Morrison

 Her doctoral thesis highlights the embedded and embodied nature of leading in context.
 It provides insight into the messiness of change, factors that enable and constrain school leaders, and the human impact of change endeavours.
 Accordingly, Michele favours longitudinal narrative research that honours participant voices.

 Consistent with her commitment to relationship, relational sensitivities and reciprocity, Michele has developed and teaches postgraduate coaching and mentoring qualifications.
-She has completed international mentor training with reknowned world expert, David Clutterbuck.
+She has completed international mentor training with renowned world expert, David Clutterbuck.

 - Morrison, M. (2019).
 Context counts: Leading educational reform in New Zealand secondary schools.
 PhD thesis.
 University of Waikato.